Foreign tax credit

 Incentives to urban rehabilitation

-- IMT exemption on the acquisition of buildings, provided that the rehabilitation works are initiated within three years.
+- IMT exemption on the acquisition of buildings, provided that the rehabilitation works are initiated within three years of purchase.

-- IMT exemption on the first transfer of buildings intended for lease for permanent abode and, in case of buildings located in an urban rehabilitation area, buildings intended for main permanent abode.
+- IMT exemption on the first transfer of buildings intended for leasing for permanent abode and, in case of buildings located in an urban rehabilitation area, buildings intended for main permanent abode.
 The maintenance of this exemption is subject to the compliance with several conditions, among others, the building can not be allocated to a different purpose during 6 years following its acquisition.

-- The granting of the above-mentioned exemptions depends on a decision in this respect of the municipality of the area of the real estate property.
+- The granting of the above-mentioned exemptions depends on an assenting decision of the municipality of the area of the real estate property.

-- Property tax: There is an IMI exemption available for urban properties subject to rehabilitation works for a period of three years, renewable for an additional five-year period in case of buildings intended for lease for permanent abode or main permanent abode.
-Again, the granting of this exemption depends on a decision in this respect of the municipality of the area of the real estate property.
+There is a three-year IMI exemption available for urban properties subject to rehabilitation works, which is renewable for an additional five-year period in case of buildings intended for leasing for permanent abode or main permanent abode.
+Again, the granting of this exemption depends on an assenting decision of the municipality of the area of the real estate property.